Trump plan for drug prices won't include direct negotiations

 He said one new proposal would allow senior citizens enrolled in Medicare who hit the catastrophic period to pay nothing out of pocket, "so really relieve a huge burden on our senior citizens."

 Trump officials have hinted for weeks that the plan, in part, will untangle the convoluted system of discounts and rebates between drugmakers and insurers, pharmacy benefit managers and other health care middlemen.
-FDA Commissioner Scott Gottlieb - another Trump official with industry ties - says this lack of transparency creates a perverse system of incentives in which drugmakers and other health care companies benefit from rising prices.
+FDA Commissioner Scott Gottlieb - another Trump official with industry ties - says this lack of transparency creates perverse incentives in which drugmakers and other health care companies all benefit from rising prices.

 "Right now, we don't have a truly free market when it comes to drug pricing, and in too many cases, that's driving prices to unaffordable levels for some patients," Gottlieb said in a speech last week.

-Experts who study drug pricing are encouraged that the discussion has moved from outrage to more sophisticated proposals for reform.
+Experts who study drug pricing are encouraged that the discussion has moved on from outrage to more sophisticated proposals.

 "This is progress and I think there's no question that opening up the machine to make it more clear how it works will lead to change - hopefully to constructive change," said Dr. Peter Bach, director of Memorial Sloan Kettering's Center for Health Policy and Outcomes.